 Before the first trajectory integration of the assimilation various observation processing steps take place.
 The observations for the current assimilation period are extracted from the Reports Data Base (RDB) of observations, coded in BUFR.
-The extracted data reside in separate BUFR files for each main observing system (e.g. conventional, ATOVS, geostationary radiances and AIRS).
+The extracted data reside in separate BUFR files for each main observing systems e.g. conventional (that clso ontains AMVs), ATOVS (that also contains AIRS radiances), geostationary radiances and IASI).
 These data have already undergone some rudimentary quality control, e.g. a check for the observation format and position, for the climatological and hydrostatic limits, as well as for the internal and temporal consistency.
 The so-called RDB flag has been assigned according to the outcome of such checks.